joachimBurket/esp32-opencv/README.rst

 Detailed way:
 -------------

 The last way explains all the commands and modifications done to be able to compile and run OpenCV on the ESP32.
-The detailed procedure is in esp32/doc/detailed_build_procedure.md.
+The detailed procedure is in detailed_build_procedure.md_.

+.. _detailed_build_procedure.md: esp32/doc/detailed_build_procedure.md

 Get project RAM and Flash usages